Frequently Asked Questions

 I offer individual therapy and couples therapy online via Zoom.

-Two-day couples therapy intensives are held in person in Bristol or at select locations within the UK.
+Two-day couples therapy intensives are held in person in Bristol or at select UK locations.

 How often are therapy sessions?